HISTORY OF THE FALL OF THE ROMAN EMPIRE

-On September 4, 476 AD, Odoacer captured the city of Ravenna and deposed Emperor Romulus Augustus, marking the Fall of the Roman Empire.
+On this date, September 4, 476 AD, Odoacer captured the city of Ravenna and deposed Emperor Romulus Augustus, marking the Fall of the Roman Empire.
 What do we mean by the Fall of the Roman Empire?

-First, what do we mean by the Roman Empire?
+What do we mean by Roman Empire?

 This part of the statement needs clarification first.
-When we say Roman Empire, we’re only talking about the “Western Roman Empire.”
+When we say Roman Empire, we’re really only talking about the “Western Roman Empire.”

 There was another Roman Empire?